-While working in Saint James Primary School, you have a duty of care towards the children and young people here.
+While working in Saint James school, you have a duty of care towards the children and young people here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.
-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is the headteacher Michelle Marsh, or one of the deputy designated safeguarding leads (DDSLs) who are the deputy headteacher Rebecca Gardiner, Assistant Headteacher Andrew Boyden, Assistant Headteacher Heather Boyd.
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is the headteacher Michelle Marsh and can be found by going to the school office.